jsiek/B522-PL-Foundations/README.md

 semantics.
 Examples of other styles you can use are contextual dynamics (i.e., using evaluation contexts), abstract machines, definitional interpreters (i.e., a recursive function), and denotational semantics.
-The book _Types and Programming Langauges_ by Benjamin Pierce has many examples of language features that would be an appropriate choice for your project.
+The book _Types and Programming Languages_ by Benjamin Pierce has many examples of language features that would be an appropriate choice for your project.